 The Atherstone Veterans Hub Team – 2019

 The VCP is an effective military charity that is run by veterans, the majority are volunteers, from its Board of Trustees down to its Office Manager.
-It has not forgot its humble start and continues to support those veterans who are facing additional barriers imposed by a criminal record.
+It has not forgotten its humble start and continues to support those veterans who are facing additional barriers imposed by a criminal record.

 Veterans and CWPT NHS P’ship Mental Health Team

 In 2018-2019 it benefitted from a complete building refurbishment done for FREE by Balfour Beatty and Warwickshire County Council, ensuring that they have a modern, future proof building that it can continue to support veterans from.
-The building also provides office space and facilities for Partnership Organisations to allow them to deliver interventions to veterans.
+The building also provides office space and facilities for partnership organisations to allow them to deliver interventions to veterans.

 VCP & Run For Nepal – Showing their Support

-Telephone 02476343793 or email: contactus@veteranscontactpoint.co.uk
+Telephone 02476343793 or email contactus@veteranscontactpoint.co.uk.

 Veterans Brew & Banter Group – 2020